Child and Youth Care

 • Grade 12 English (C or U)

-Applicants with previous postsecondary education such as a degree or diploma from an accredited university or college in the area of Human Services, Education, Interdisciplinary Studies, Social Sciences, Psychology or Sociology can apply to our accelerated delivery which can be completed in 16 consecutive months; studies begin in September, with graduation projected for December of the following academic year.
+Applicants with previous postsecondary education such as a degree or diploma from an accredited university or college in the area of Human Services, Education, Interdisciplinary Studies, Social Sciences, Psychology or Sociology can apply transfer credits to the program upon evaluation.

 Mature students, non-secondary school applicants (19 years or older), and home school applicants may also be considered for admission.
 Eligibility may be met by applicants who have taken equivalent courses, upgrading, completed their GED, and equivalency testing.
 For complete details refer to: www.georgiancollege.ca/admissions/academic-regulations/